Grukz/Copernicus/README.md

 - pip3 install copernicus

-Note that Darksearch, Skype, And Facebook module are using Selenium and needs geckodriver 0.16 wich is available only for 64 bits architecture. geckodriver 0.16 for linux 64 bits is download automatically at the first launch ( or if ./copernicus is not found) but Firefox 53 must be installed .
+Note that Darksearch, Skype, Facebook and some other modules are using Selenium and needs geckodriver 0.16 wich is available only for 64 bits architecture. geckodriver 0.16 for linux 64 bits is download automatically at the first launch ( or if ./copernicus is not found) but Firefox 53 must be installed .